MachopCodes/musician-finder-client/README.md

 Refactor success messaging
 Improved Styling, fix sign in / sign up container.

-Document your planning and tell a story about your development process and problem-solving strategy.
+Initially planning was building the backend express server.
+Once the routes were set up and being listened for, front end development began.
+Scripting was orgainzed into